 The Heritage Lottery project is now at an end.
 The project enabled the educational work of Great Dixter to be broadened, through the addition of new facilities and the appointment of Education Officer Catherine, who manages and develops most of Great Dixter’s education programmes, particularly those with younger audiences.
 A number of grants have been secured to support this work over the coming three years.

 The Ernest Cook Trust provided £10,000 which to help fund Catherine’s work with schools and young people during 2014/15.

-The Finnis Scott Foundation have offered to give us £9000 towards our work with Secondary School Students.
-On the 8th March 2016 we will run a conference for school and college careers advisors, about careers in horticulture.
-Speakers include Luciano Giubillei (Garden designer and Chelsea Flower Show Best in Show winner 2014), Nick Coslett (Palmstead Nurseries), James Pashley (Head of Horticulture, Plumpton College) and of course our own Fergus Garrett,
+The Finnis Scott Foundation gave us £9000 towards our work with Secondary School Students.
+In spring 2016 we ran a conference for school and college careers advisors, about careers in horticulture.
+Speakers included Luciano Giubillei (Garden designer and Chelsea Flower Show Best in Show winner 2014), Nick Coslett (Palmstead Nurseries), James Pashley (Head of Horticulture, Plumpton College) and of course our own Fergus Garrett.

-The day will provide information on the diversity of horticultural careers, Higher and Further Education pathways leading to employment, and enthuse attendees about the rewards of working in our industry.
-More importantly it will point out that there are jobs!
+The day provided information on the diversity of horticultural careers, Higher and Further Education pathways leading to employment, and enthused attendees about the rewards of working in our industry.

 If you are interested in joining any of our new programmes or would like more information please contact firstname.lastname@example.org.